AbhiK002/Rock-Paper-Scissors-Python/README.md

 # How to play
-Nothing much complicated about this game
+Nothing much complicated about this game:
 1. Open The Program
 2. Type in your desired username
 3. Choose a difficulty by pressing these keys: